 Bring Your Own Device

 New and evolving technologies are providing positive educational benefits for classroom instruc-tion; the Bring Your Own Device (BYOD) program was implemented at St Mary MacKillop Col-lege in 2015 for senior students and in 2017 for Year 7 students.
+It is now College-wide.

 The BYOD program enables students to bring their own laptop to school for the purpose of learning.
 This program allows for diverse and flexible learning skills to be developed in and out of the classroom.